man saluting the American flag

 If you are not satisfied with the decision of the board review, you can then file a supplemental claim within a year of the decision, or you have 120 days to file an appeal with the Court of Appeals for Veterans Claims.

-If you have decided to submit a NOD and have decided to have a BVA appeal hearing, it may take quite a while before your hearing is scheduled.
+If you have decided to submit an NOD and have decided to have a BVA appeal hearing, it may take quite a while before your hearing is scheduled.
 While you are waiting, here are four things that you can do to prepare for your upcoming BVA hearing.

 1. Request a Copy of Your VA Case File

-A VA case file, otherwise known as a C-File, is a record that VA keeps that includes vital information about your disability claim.
+A VA case file, otherwise known as a C-File, is a record that the VA keeps that includes vital information about your disability claim.
 Your C-File will be created at the time that you file your disability claim and the VA will continue to add things to the file as the case progresses.
 Some of the information that could be found in your C-File could include:

 • Your Benefits Application